 Poetry gives pupils the opportunity to explore and develop their use of language.
-Using this resource pack, pupils in KS1 will explore acrostic poems, reading an example about winter, before writing their own acrostic poem for one of the seasons.
+Using this resource pack, pupils in KS1 will explore acrostic poems, reading an example about winter showing WAGOLL (what a good one looks like), before writing their own acrostic poem for one of the seasons.

 - Acrostic poem model text: Winter

 This model text includes an acrostic poem that describes winter, with the word winter spelt out at the beginning of each line.

 - Acrostic poem writing sheet

 This contains success criteria for writing an acrostic poem as well as examples of words ending in the suffix -ing.

 A set of images that show each of the seasons to inspire writing.